-This Infection Prevention and Control course is an on-line interactive program for health professionals who are new to the field of Infection Prevention and Control (IP&C) or are about to enter into the practice of Infection Prevention and Control.
-The purpose of the course is to introduce participants to the practice of Infection Prevention and Control and to increase participants’ knowledge and skills for managing the prevention and control of infections and disease.
+Queen's Infection Prevention & Control (IPAC) Online Professional Development Course is a fully online program with interactive content for health professionals who are new to or are about to enter into the practice of IPAC.
+The purpose of the course is to introduce learners to the practice of IPAC and to increase participants’ knowledge and skills for managing the prevention and control of infections and disease.

 By the end of this course, participants will be able to:

 - Identify fundamental concepts of epidemiology and microbiology as they relate to IP&C

 - Examine and investigate scenarios to practice problem-solving for IP&C

 - Practice critical thinking and management skills for engaging in:

 - outbreak control of infections and disease within clinical and public health settings

 - Apply research, teaching, and life-long learning skills through engagement within a case-based, online learning community